timibiostat/timibiostat.github.io/index.markdown

 Material related to our research on biostatistical methods and software material, including SAS macros and R packages, can instead be found at the [Research](https://timibiostat.github.io/stats/) page.

+See the page [people](https://timibiostat.github.io/people/) for a list of current and former member, and potential job opportunities

 NEWS:

+- July 26, 2023.
+Michael Palazzolo will present at [JSM 2023](https://ww2.amstat.org/meetings/jsm/2023/) on August 9, in Toronto (Canada), on Flexible Splines Modeling of Absolute Risks in Survival Analysis with R and SAS

 - May 25, 2023.
 The updated website is up and running